-Category 1: Purchased goods and services Scope 3 Standard category description Upstream (i.e. cradle-to-gate) emissions from the extraction, production and transportation of goods and services purchased or acquired by the reporting company in the reporting year, where not otherwise included in category 2 Calculation status of FY2023 emissions in Telpark's value chain Material, calculated Calculation status rationale These emissions are relevant as they may contribute to the exposure of our business to climate-related risk.
+Category 1: Purchased goods and services Scope 3 Standard Upstream (i.e. cradle-to-gate) emissions from the extraction, category description production and transportation of goods and services purchased or acquired by the reporting company in the reporting year, where not otherwise included in category 2 Calculation status Material, calculated of corresponding FY emissions in Telpark's value chain Calculation status These emissions are relevant as they may contribute to the rationale exposure of our business to climate-related risk.
 In some instances we may have the ability to influence our suppliers or other service providers to reduce emissions from their activities.
 A high-level estimate has been calculated for completeness and transparency.